-- In Fruits Basket, Yuki and Kisa both temporarily lose the ability to speak, the former after being bullied by his mother, Kyo, and Akito, and the latter after being mocked by her classmates for her unusual red hair.
+- In Fruits Basket, Yuki and Kisa both temporarily lose the ability to speak, the former after being bullied by his mother, Kyo, and Akito, and the latter after being mocked by her classmates for her unusual blonde hair.
 Interestingly enough, they both recover thanks to their interaction with Tohru

 - Although she first appears to just be very quiet Chane Laforet from Baccano!! is later revealed to have lost her ability to speak several years before the series began.
 She appears to have willingly given up her voice.